hillc255/DjangoTutorial/README.md

 ## Synopsis

-Name:  Django Tutorial - Robot Poll
+Name:  Django Tutorial - My Favorite Robot Poll

-This is Robot Polling application built with the Django tutorial.
+This is a Favorite Robot Polling application built with Django, a high-level Python Web framework.

 The Django tutorial can be accessed here <https://docs.djangoproject.com/en/3.0/>